abadi199/elm-conf/slides.md

 Horizon is an open-source development platform for building realtime, scalable web apps.
 It's built on top of RethinkDB and runs on node.js.

+You can run horizon on your local machine, or on their cloud service, which is still in private beta at the moment.

-With horizon, you can write realtime client side javascript application without writing backend code.
+With horizon, you can build a realtime javascript application without writing any backend code.
 ---
 class: horizon api center
 ## Horizon API